daniel-lazarev/GUIDE/README.md

 - macOS 11+
 - Windows 10+

-## Non-standard Hardware:
+## Hardware:
-- None required.
-Runs on standard desktop hardware.
+- Runs on standard desktop hardware.
 - For large datasets, increased RAM (>8 GB) is recommended for performance.

 ## Installation